mhatzl/embedded-runner/README.md

    # Optional: Path to a custom OpenOCD configuration
    openocd-cfg = ".embedded/openocd.cfg"

+   # Optional: Connection to a GDB server to use instead of OpenOCD
+   gdb-connection = ""

-   # Optional: Path to write OpenOCD logs to
+   # Optional: Path to write GDB logs to
    gdb-logfile = "<output directory>/gdb.log"

-   # Optional: RTT port to use
+   # Optional: RTT port to use on the host
    rtt-port = 19021

    # Optional: Define a command to run before the runner executes the binary.